sfdxlwcSs/MIAWPage/README.md

 Ensure that Salesforce Messaging is correctly set up .

 Embed Messaging Code on External Website

 Retrieve and embed the Salesforce Messaging code on an external website .

 Resolve CORS Error

 Fix the “No Access-Control-Allow-Origin header” error by adding the external site to the CORS allow list in Salesforce.

 Resolve CSP Error

 Address the “Refused to frame” error by adding the external site as a Trusted Domain for inline frames in Salesforce.

-Launch Salesforce Messaging
-After resolving both errors, successfully launch Salesforce Messaging .
+Launch Salesforce Messaging.After resolving both errors, successfully launch Salesforce Messaging .